Skip to content

 With that in mind, here's what I was looking for as I tested each free CRM app:

 • Reporting and analytics.
-I paid attention to how the dashboards work: how informative they are, how many reports you can run (and if you can create your own), and any analytics that give you insight on how to improve your processes.
+I paid attention to how the dashboards work: how informative they are, how many reports you can run (and if you can create your own), and any analytics that give you insight into how to improve your processes.

 • Integration with other apps.
 The more integrations and the more seamless they are, the better.
 Your CRM is your information hub, so it needs to be able to send data to and receive information from your other business-critical apps.